-If you’re planning to visit Seattle this summer, you might want to consider alternate forms of transportation.
+If you plan to visit Seattle this summer, you might want to consider alternate forms of transportation.
 While a car is the quickest and easiest way to get around, car rental prices are higher than ever.
-What’s more, rideshare prices are also up and public parking spaces can sometimes be at a premium.
-Fortunately, the largest city in the Pacific Northwest features one of the most efficient public transportation systems in the country.
+Moreover, rideshare prices are also up, and public parking spaces can sometimes be at a premium.
+Fortunately, the largest city in the Pacific Northwest features one of the country’s most efficient public transportation systems.

 Learn how to get around Seattle without having to use a car!